The Mixos manual

 Painting

-Brushes & the eraser
+The brush & the eraser

-When you want hand control, paint straight onto the model.
-Add a paint layer and the brush toolbar appears across the top of the viewport with size, flow, opacity and hardness; the eraser removes paint from the active layer.
+Add a paint layer and the brush toolbar appears across the top of the viewport.
+Size, Flow, Opacity and Hardness shape every stroke; the eraser (or the Paint / Erase switch) removes paint from the active layer.
 Strokes wrap around the surface in real time, and you can paint in 2D or Split mode to reach awkward spots.

 Paint channels & colour